davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you want a little bit of direction to guide you, consider the dead end we just ran into with split votes: we were left with two unacceptable choices:

 * Include a tiebreaker, which caused the algorithm to terminate but does not provide Agreement
-* No tiebreaker, which caused the algorithm not to Terminate
+* No tiebreaker, which caused the algorithm not to Terminate but does uphold Agreement

 Why do Agreement and Termination seem to be at odds with one another?